dtoperator/docs/docs/introduction.md

 # Introduction

-A DTO is a telecom operator on the blockchain that allows you to get your own number or get a pool of numbers with a readable prefix.
+DTO is a blockchain telecom operator that allows you to get your own number or prefix for web3 and the metaverse usage.

-Top-level prefixes such as "dto" belong to a smart contract called Registrar, which controls the creation of number ranges and obtaining a number in the right range with the right prefix, such as "eth".
+To get a unique number, you just need to specify the set of digits you like and make a payment set by a prefix registrar, for example, 0.1 ETH for the prefix "dto" per year.
+The number can be of any length from 1 to 10 digits.

-The number allows you to communicate and use it as a vcard, and will be a full alias wallet address in any supported network.
+A DTO number is an NFT token, the ERC-721 standard on the Ethereum blockchain.
+Your NFT ID is your number with a prefix ID, used in a smart contract, for example, DTO12345.
+The number allows you to communicate, serves as a vcard (virtual contact card) and as a wallet address alias in any supported network.

-To get your unique number, you just need to specify the set of digits you like and make a payment in the amount set by the registrar of the prefix, for example 0.1 ETH for the prefix "dto" per year.
-The number can be any length from 1 to 10 digits.
+The PublicStorage contract is used to store the data belonging to a number.
+It stores information about all wallets specified in other networks.
+You can also add your real phone number, avatar, and links to social networks.
+As a result, a DTO number becomes an identity card for web3 and the metaverse.

-Number is an NFT token, the ERC-721 standard on the Ethereum blockchain.
-Your NFT ID is your number with the prefix ID used in the Registrar smart contract.
+There is also a solution for business.
+Anyone can get their own prefix to boost their brand reputation and spread numbers via their own channels.
+Owning a prefix is indefinite and gives access to 10 billion numbers.
+The price is 100 ETH.
+The prefix can be of any length from 1 to 10 symbols.
+That way, the characters your prefix consists of could look like BSC12345, NIKE12345, FACEBOOK12345, etc.

-The PublicStorage contract is used to store the data belonging to the number.
-It stores information about all specified wallets in other networks.
-We can also specify our real phone number, avatar and social networks.
+Our BHAG is to turn DTO numbers into a master key to any service in web3 and the metaverse.
+It will bring crypto and the new internet closer to users and make a new way of communication as easy as any web2 chat.